Ehren12/Ehren12/README.md

 <img src="https://komarev.com/ghpvc/?username=Ehren12&style=flat-square&color=blue" alt=""/>

 ### Hi there 👋🏻
-I'm **Ehren Nwokocha**.
+I'm **Ehren .C.
+Nwokocha**.
 I'm a ***hugeee*** computer fanatic!
 Anything computers, you can count me in 😂 Here are some things to note about me;

-- 🔭 I’m currently working on [this project](https://github.com/Ehren12/C-http-server/)
+- 🔭 I’m currently working on [this project](https://github.com/Ehren12/ehren-website/) and something special I'll be releasing next fall ⭐.
-- 🌱 I’m currently into C and some lower-level stuff.
+- 🌱 I’m currently into Nextjs, react and some computer-science theory.
 - 💬 You could ask me about anything concerning tech!
 - 📫 How to reach me: You can email me at **nwokochaehren@gmail.com**
 - 😄 Pronouns: he/his